 An old Chinese proverb which just about sums it up for us.
 This is the place to gain practical gardening skills, find inspiration and leave with both ideas and solutions.
 We run courses for anyone with an interest in gardening, from professional gardeners with specific training needs, to beginners taking on their first allotment, to keen gardeners wanting to learn more.
 Our highly experienced tutors are passionate about gardening and about passing on their skills and experience.

 We run a range of gardening courses, from the ten week Certificate in Practical Horticulture to the eight week Introduction to Garden Design, and from the two day Border Design to the one day Plants For Free.
 If we don't offer the class you are looking for just let us know.
 Class sizes are small in order to make them interactive and fun, and on the practical courses we spend as much time outside as possible.
-There is always something to take home, whether it is a new planting plan for your border or a tray of newly propagated shrubs.
+There is always something to take home, whether it is a plant list for your border or a tray of newly propagated shrubs.

 Maybe you and a group of friends would like to be shown how to prune shrubs in your own garden.
 Or maybe you would like a gardener to work alongside you in your garden for a few weeks, showing you how to move and divide perennials, how to renovate your shrubs, how to plant up your containers.
 We can design a Gardening Coach programme which works for you.
 Just ask!

 Kevin is our lead tutor and has 35 years of horticultural experience.
 He has taught RHS, BTEC and City & Guild qualifications at Burlingham and Easton & Otley Colleges for many years.
 He previously ran a social and horticultural therapy programme and before that he worked in the horticultural retail trade.
 He has been head gardener of several large gardens and works as a consultant with local landscape designers.
 He is a very popular teacher who loves sharing his deep knowledge of plants and design.